Just-Vit/25-weather-chatbot/README.md

 Let’s test the bot.
 Call the chatbot() function and pass in a statement asking what the weather is in a city, for example:

-    response = chatbot("Is it going to rain in Rome today?") print(response)
+    response = chatbot("Is it going to rain in New York today?") print(response)

 Save and close the file, then run the script in your terminal: